A company’s most expensive asset is its employees.

 I don’t think it’ll take any convincing for somebody to agree that an email is more convenient than a carrier pigeon, or that picking up the phone is easier than sending a letter via snail mail.

 Today, there is a SaaS tool to simplify nearly any job function you can think of.
-Need to sign and send a contract electronically?
+Need to sign and send a contract with an electronic signature?
 There’s a tool for that.
 Looking to send a mass email?
-SaaS has got you covered.
+Email marketing software has got you covered.
 However, some are still hesitant to implement different software tools, unsure of whether or not they’re worth it.

 While there is absolutely a commitment involved – both financial and time – software, when used correctly, can speed up your processes and significantly improve your workflow.
 This chapter will highlight different software types and how they can improve productivity in the workplace.